gavalian/groot/README.md

 # twig

+twig is the reincarnation of groot and is the project that is actively maintained.
+Please visit the [twig repository](https://github.com/gavalian/twig) to get the package.

 # Data Visualization and Analysis Software

 Powerfull data analysis and visualization tool writte in pure Java.
 Can be included in the application.